ngodat0103/nt548/README.md

 ### Prerequisites
 - Terraform v0.14+
 - Ansible 2.9+
-- Access to a cloud provider account (e.g., AWS, GCP, Azure) for infrastructure provisioning
+- Access to a google cloud provider account for infrastructure provisioning
 - Kubernetes command-line tool (kubectl) installed on your local machine

 ### Deployment Steps